McNamara84/elmo/README.md

   - Beispielwerte: `Technische Universität Berlin` `GFZ, Helmholtz-Zentrum Potsdam - Deutsches GeoForschungsZentrum GFZ`

 ### Contact Person(s)
-A Contact Person is saved as a "Contributor" with the role "Contact Person" in the datacite scheme (version 4.5) and as a "Point of Contact" in the ISO scheme (Version 2012-07-13)
+A Contact Person is saved as a "Contributor" with the role "Contact Person" in the DataCite scheme (version 4.5) and as a "Point of Contact" in the ISO scheme (Version 2012-07-13)

 - Last name